AODocs-Dev/api-documentation/ao-docs-dev.appspot.com/Guides/10-Key concepts/20-Basics of AODocs APIs.md

 *   Try following the sequence of methods in the [Manage AODocs documents](https://api.aodocs-staging.com/docs/aodocs-staging.altirnao.com/1/c/Guides/30-Manage%20AODocs%20documents/00-Overview) section.
 *   Use the [interactive API Explorer](https://api.aodocs-staging.com/docs/aodocs-staging.altirnao.com/1/routes/document/v1/%7BdocumentId%7D/get) to build requests and queries for the APIs and to see the responses.
 *   Learn about [each API and its purpose](https://drive.google.com/a/altirnao.com/open?id=1xhBQOKedhNtVtmaviWvvMPjcddScpkkebH3oyqub85I).
-*   Review and select the appropriate mechanism for [gaining access to AODocs APIs](https://drive.google.com/a/altirnao.com/open?id=1XEgIlXhQ05oCsOJuuTR0L7JHAohBUNedJGkvg2AFXd4).
+*   Review and select the appropriate mechanism for [gaining authenticated access to AODocs APIs](/docs/aodocs-staging.altirnao.com/1/c/Guides/20-Authentication/00-Overview).
 *   Check the [AODocs Reference](https://api.aodocs-staging.com/docs/aodocs-staging.altirnao.com/1/overview) for all the resources available through the APIs.
 *   Read the "Best practices" section.
 *   Have trouble falling asleep?
-Read the [Appendix](https://drive.google.com/a/altirnao.com/open?id=1su4gnY2t94N662H8UNeZ4A5VzlScTky_k7lqHs2ZwyY), which includes all the most essential soporific auth RFCs.
+Read the [Auth appendix](/docs/aodocs-staging.altirnao.com/1/c/Guides/20-Authentication/50-Auth%20appendix), which includes all the most essential soporific auth RFCs.